-A large series of patients from Johns Hopkins treated with radical prostatectomy22 showed that a median period of 16 years elapsed from surgery until death in patients dying of prostate cancer following disease recurrence.
+A large series of patients (dying of prostate cancer following disease recurrence) from Johns Hopkins were treated with radical prostatectomy.22 The study showed that a median period of 16 years elapsed from surgery until death.
 Many watchful waiting studies, most of which accrued patients from the pre-PSA era, also demonstrate that disease-related mortality in populations of prostate cancer patients only becomes substantial after 10 years.23-34 Low-grade prostate cancer in particular is associated with low progression rates and high survival rates in the intermediate to long term.
 This is also supported by the Albertson’s Connecticut data.6

 Because the prediction of clinically insignificant disease is problematic and inaccurate, an alternative strategy has been developed that allows patient entry into an expectant management protocol with rigorous monitoring and the option of curative salvage therapy, should signs of progression develop.
 This is referred to as active surveillance.18-19